salaboy/from-monolith-to-k8s/game/README.md

 ```

-If you run `kubectl get svc game-frontend` you should see the URL for the service, where we can access the User Interface.
+If you run `kubectl get ksvc game-frontend` you should see the URL for the service, where we can access the User Interface.

 For the application to work we need to install the functions that perform operations and store state in Redis.
 For this is recommend to have installed the `func` CLI.